tdex-network/dev-portal/blog/2021-09-01-tdex-terraform-automation.md

 $ make build-cli
 $ ln -s build/tdex-linux-platform /usr/bin/tdex
 ```

-Once you have installed Tdex CLI, you would need to download TLS and Macaroons from your tdexd host machine in order to connect remotely.
+Once you have installed TDEX CLI, you would need to download TLS and Macaroons from your tdexd host machine in order to connect remotely.
 This command will download whole gated/ folder which is copy of your container deamon.
 ```sh
 $  scp -r ubuntu@your.tdex.host.ip:/path/to/tdexd/ /path/to/local/destination
 ```